Veilon Info

 Centralization / Rug Pull

-The emergencyWithdraw function (line 344-355) allows the owner to withdraw any amount of any token or ETH with no restrictions, no time-lock, no multi-sig requirement, and no event emission.
-In a trust-minimized deployment this is a rug-pull vector where the owner can drain the pool instantly.
-Add event emission, implement a time-lock mechanism (e.g., 48-hour delay), and require multi-sig or governance authorization.
+The original emergencyWithdraw function let the owner withdraw any amount of any token (including ETH) with no time-lock, no multisig requirement, and no event emission.
+In a trust-minimized deployment this was a direct rug-pull vector: the owner could drain the entire pool instantly without warning users.

 medium Issues | 10 findings